K-Scorpio/scorpiosec/content/en/posts/Forced-Hiatus.md

 This period of my life really forced me to turn to God and talk to Him.
 A tale as old as the world: life becomes overwhelming, unmanageable, and man turns to the Creator.

-So I prayed and read my Bible as faithfully as I could at the time, and guess what — nothing happened.
+So I prayed and read my Bible as faithfully as I could at the time, and guess what, nothing happened.
 No divine peace, no emotional breakthrough, no sudden feeling of a weight being lifted off my shoulders. **NOTHING**.

-Whatever solace I was looking for did not come — at least not in the way I expected.
+Whatever solace I was looking for did not come, at least not in the way I expected.
 However, over time, one verse became incredibly real and meaningful to me:
 ```
 And surely I am with you always, to the very end of the age.
 — Matthew 28:20